About Us

 Tory Wilson joined the National Council on Problem Gambling as the Program Manager in February 2024.
 In this position, she manages responsible gambling programs including the Responsible Gambling Verification Program (RGV) and the Internet Compliance Assessment Program (iCAP).

 Tory earned her Master of Public Health degree from the University of Arizona with an emphasis in epidemiology, and holds a BS in Health, Society, and Policy from the University of Utah.
-With a background in nonprofit program management addressing food security, her commitment to health equity and advocacy for vulnerable populations underpins her work.
+With a background in nonprofit program management, her commitment to health equity and advocacy for vulnerable populations underpins her work.

 Tory’s cheerful disposition and positive outlook are key characteristics in her pursuit to positively impact the lives of others.
 In her spare time, she enjoys listening to podcasts and exploring the vibrant restaurant scene where she lives in Phoenix, Arizona.